MediaevalPersonDiscoveryTask/Baseline2015/SubComponent/SpeakingFace/README.md

  - `speakerSegmentationReferencePath`: path to manual speaker segmentation (.atseg)
  - `speechTurnSegmentation`: speech turn segmentation (.mdtm)
  - `probaSpeakingFace` probability that a face track speaks (.mat) [st faceID probability]
+ - `modelProbaSpeakingFace`: classifier model to compute the probabilty that a facetrack correspond to the current speech turn

 ## add path_to_source_code to the PYTHONPATH